New Teacher Center

 The need for programs like Dane County’s Partners for Racial Inclusion is gaining increasing attention as part of the national conversation on educator diversity.
 While over half the nation’s student population is non-white, close to 80% of the teacher workforce is.
 The mounting evidence that students of color clearly benefit from having a teacher of color has schools nationwide scrambling to recruit and retain a more diverse workforce.
 Numerous studies, however (see for example, FutureEd’s Teachers Like Us, The Education Trust’s If You Listen, We Will Stay and Educators for Excellence’s 2022 Voices from the Classroom survey report), highlight the barriers for teachers of color both in entering the profession and staying in the classroom once they get there.

-For more, read this article by the lead partners of Partners for Racial Inclusion in The Learning Professional.
+Read Partners for Racial Inclusion's piece in The Learning Professional.